J888/multiple_nextjs_apps_on_nginx/README.md

 # Multiple NextJS Apps on One Server
+Goals:
-The goal is to server multiple NextJS apps that are running on different ports and each should be accessible from a different domain name.
+- Serve multiple NextJS apps, each running on different ports
+- Allow each to be accessed from different domain names.

-# Install Nginx on Ubuntu on Raspberry Pi
+# Nginx on Ubuntu on Raspberry Pi

 Instead of paying for a server to play with, I set up nginx on a Raspberry Pi 4.